 It is important to measure patterns of health among subgroups of the population.
-Critical health differences can vary depending on age, race and ethnicity, sex, and personal identity.
+Critical health differences can vary depending on age, race and ethnicity, and sex and gender.
 The data used in this report have the potential to misrepresent people's true identities due to the way data collection tools are written and interpreted.
 The choices for respondents to select in data collection tools, including surveys, may not match the way a respondent would self-identify.
 Misidentification and underrepresentation may also be weaknesses of race and ethnicity data because the choices provided to respondents may be too limited or inaccurately describe their experiences.
 For example, a person may not feel that any of the race or ethnicity choices are appropriate for them, so they have to choose a category that is not as accurate.
+More information about efforts to improve demographic data collection can be found here.